getslash/slash/doc/building_solution.rst

 .. code-block:: python

  # src/microtech_testing/runner.py
- import shakedown
+ import slash
  import sys

  if __name__ == "__main__":
-     with shakedown.get_application_context() as app:
+     with slash.get_application_context() as app:
-         shakedown.run_tests(
+         slash.run_tests(
              app.test_loader.iter_package("microtech_testing.testsuite")
          )
      sys.exit(0 if app.session.result.is_success() else -1)

-The above skeleton takes care of most of the stuff you'd expect to see in a test runner (and in fact is very similar to ``shake run``).
+The above skeleton takes care of most of the stuff you'd expect to see in a test runner (and in fact is very similar to ``slash run``).
 In order to make this play nicely with our plugin, we need to install and activate our plugin.
 This is how can achieve this:

 .. code-block:: python

  # src/microtech_testing/runner.py
  ...
- from microtech_testing.shakedown_plugin import MicrotechTestingPlugin ...
+ from microtech_testing.slash_plugin import MicrotechTestingPlugin ...
  if __name__ == "__main__":
-     shakedown.plugins.install(MicrotechTestingPlugin(), activate=True)
+     slash.plugins.install(MicrotechTestingPlugin(), activate=True)
-     with shakedown.get_application_context() as app:
+     with slash.get_application_context() as app:
      ...